donlothario/stash_mcp_server/README.md

 For `BETWEEN` and `NOT_BETWEEN` filters:
 - `height_cm_value2: int` - Second value for height range
 - `weight_value2: int` - Second value for weight range

+### Resources for Actress Information

+The server provides dedicated resources to access actress information in multiple formats:

+#### Resource URIs

+- **`stash://actresses/all`** - Lists all favorite actresses with basic information
+  - Returns: Name, country, ethnicity, height, weight, and associated tags
+  - Use case: Get a quick overview of all favorite actresses

+- **`stash://actress/{name}`** - Detailed information for a specific actress
+  - Parameters: `{name}` - Exact actress name
+  - Returns: Complete profile including demographics, physical characteristics, bio, and tags
+  - Use case: Get comprehensive information about a specific actress

+- **`stash://actress/country/{country}`** - Filter actresses by country
+  - Parameters: `{country}` - Country name or code (e.g., "USA", "ES")
+  - Returns: List of actresses from the specified country with ethnicity
+  - Use case: Discover actresses from a specific country

+- **`stash://actress/ethnicity/{ethnicity}`** - Filter actresses by ethnicity
+  - Parameters: `{ethnicity}` - Ethnicity name (e.g., "Caucasian", "Asian")
+  - Returns: List of actresses with the specified ethnicity and their countries
+  - Use case: Find actresses matching specific ethnic characteristics

+- **`stash://actress/stats`** - Statistical summary of the actress database
+  - Returns:
+    - Total number of favorite actresses
+    - Geographic distribution (countries and counts)
+    - Ethnic distribution
+    - Physical statistics (average height and weight ranges)
+  - Use case: Analyze the composition and diversity of your actress collection

 ## Configuration